RAND Europe Focus on Migration Research

 Do migrants increase transport congestion in the UK?

-In 2012, RAND Europe was commissioned by the Migration Advisory Committee (MAC) to collate evidence on how migration is likely to impact transport networks and congestion.
-The study found that migrants’ travel behaviour differed from the native UK population, with a greater percentage of migrants using non-car driving modes of travel compared to the UK native population.
-Annually, migrants were found to make more trips for commuting, but fewer trips in total, when compared to UK nationals.
-While migrants did impose a cost on society through using the transport network, their impact per head is lower than that of the average UK national, as they tend to drive less and make fewer trips overall.
+In 2012, RAND Europe was commissioned by the Migration Advisory Committee to look at how migration is likely to impact transport networks and congestion.
+The study found that migrants’ travel behaviour differed from the native UK population, with a greater percentage using non-car driving modes of travel compared to the UK born population.
+While migrants use of the transport network did create a cost for society, their impact per head is lower than that of the average UK national as they tend to drive less and make fewer trips overall.

 Civil society support for migrants in Ireland